gtuja/GSL/README.md

 ||gsl_btm.c|
 ||gsl_queue.c|

-- PSM is responsibe for periodic services invoked by GSL API, vidGslService.
+- PSM is responsibe for periodic services and shall be invoked by GSL API, vidGslService.
 - Preset configurations are below and those might change depending on the UA specification.

 ```C